How to get from Cancun to Cozumel

 In general, the crossing is smooth, but if there is a strong wind, it can get a little rocky.
 If you are prone to seasickness, pay attention to the wind before boarding the ferry.

-It is very rare that the ferries need to cancel crossings because of wind or bad weather.
+It is very rare for ferries to cancel crossings due to wind or bad weather.
 It takes a lot more than a windy day to affect the crossings.

-It generally takes at least a tropical storm to generate the strong wind and waves needed to cancel the crossings.
+It generally takes at least a tropical storm to generate the strong winds and waves needed to cancel the crossings.

 Most of the time the crossings are very pleasant, with daytime ferries even having live music for you to enjoy!
 You can sit back, relax, and enjoy the views of the mainland and the island.